Ankle Sprains and Strains

 The mechanism of injury

 We must be clear.
-If ankle pain does not settle, then seek professional help.
-To show just how complex ankle pain is you can go to this valuable FOOT SITE https://footeducation.com/foot-pain-identifier/.
-The FootEducation site is more detailed and has a video by Kenneth Hunt (2.36min).
+If ankle pain does not settle, seek professional help.
+To show just how complex ankle pain is, you can go to this valuable FOOT SITE: https://footeducation.com/foot-pain-identifier/.
+The FootEducation site is more detailed and has a video by Kenneth Hunt (2.36 min).

 Why does a foot go over?

-Many would consider this an immediate flaw in the human frame, but without the inversion movement we would not cope with uneven ground as well as we do.
-It is therefore a question of compromise.
-If we go downhill the ankle tips toe down and uses the narrow part of its curved surface.
+Many would consider this an immediate flaw in the human frame, but without the inversion movement, we would not cope with uneven ground as we do.
+It is, therefore, a question of compromise.
+Suppose we go downhill, and the ankle tips toe down, using the narrow part of its curved surface.
 The moment this happens the ankle is less stable.
-If we go uphill, the ankle uses the wider part of the curved surface and is more stable.
+If we go uphill, the ankle uses the broader part of the curved surface and is more stable.
 Eversion movement at the subtalar joint is more stable and supported by stronger inner ligaments and tendons.
 Most ankle sprains occur when the ankle is toe down and maximally inverted at the subtalar joint.

-It is for the reason of inversion instability on rigged terrain that boots with higher rear support are recommended.
-The boot adds to the ankle support and stability.
-Boots will not prevent sprains occurring, but they will minimise the extent of injury.
-Kenneth Hunt in his video describes stages of ligament injury from simple sprain to rupture.
-In the diagram below the illustration suggest different effects of one of more of the ligaments.
+Boots with higher rear support are recommended because of inversion instability on rigged terrain.
+The boot adds ankle support and stability.
+Boots will not prevent sprains, but they will minimise the extent of injury.
+Kenneth Hunt, in his video, describes the stages of ligament injury, from simple sprain to rupture.
+In the diagram below, the illustration suggests different effects of one or more of the ligaments.

-Inversion demonstrated to highlight ankle instability.
-This is not a reliable.
+Inversion was demonstrated to highlight ankle instability.
+This is not reliable.
 Special investigations are required because of ‘guarding’.
-Picture taken from Foot Health Facts American College of Foot & Ankle Surgeons.
+The picture was taken from Foot Health Facts American College of Foot & Ankle Surgeons.
 Accessed 4/12/20

-The most curious aspect of the ankle sprain is that we cannot always predict if or when it will happen.
-There are some factors that we know will increase the likelihood of sprains.
-Previous known injuries make a difference to the chances of repeating damage.
-Certain foot types that increase the tipping over of the foot add to the frequency of injury e.g high arch foot.
-High risk sports will expose the ankle to damage to a higher grade range.
+The most curious aspect of ankle sprains is that we cannot always predict if or when they will happen.
+Some factors that we know will increase the likelihood of sprains are previous known injuries, which make a difference to the chances of repeating damage, and certain foot types that increase the tipping over of the foot, e.g., high-arch feet.
+High-risk sports will expose the ankle to damage to a higher grade range.

 Weak ligaments as a cause

-In this case the anatomy of the ankle implies that the ankle has more movement than it should have.
-When exposed to the plantar flexed -inverted position, the joint opens more than it should.
+In this case, the ankle’s anatomy implies that it has more movement than it should.
+When exposed to the plantar flexed-inverted position, the joint opens more than it should.

 “As early as the 1950s joint ligaments were demonstrated to contain sensory endings that are sensitive to small changes in ligament tension and to passive joint movements.”
 Sjölander P., Johansson H. (1997)

-If we put this in context we find the word proprioception, or knowledge of position of a joint.
-Information is transmitted to the brain by sensory nerves called propriceptors so adjustments can be made.
-Any change in position of the ankle is regulated up to a point.
-The messages and signals may well be interrupted by other factors causing us to momentarily lose balance and hence injure the ankle.
+If we put this in context, we find the word proprioception or knowledge of the position of a joint.
+Information is transmitted to the brain by sensory nerves called proprioceptors so adjustments can be made.
+Any change in the position of the ankle is regulated up to a point.
+The messages and signals may well be interrupted by other factors, causing us to lose balance and hence injure the ankle momentarily.
 The possible cause of chronic ankle instability is a combination of diminished proprioception and muscle weakness known as the ‘evertors’ of the ankle.
 This being the case, Willems T, (2002) recommended proprioception and strength training in the rehabilitation program for ankle instability.
 This is explained below.

-Taking a simple example.
+Take a simple example.
 You are balanced on the edge of a swimming pool.
-It is known that a point arises that if you fall forwards a point will have been reached where you cannot correct your fall.
+It is known that a point arises that if you fall forward, a point will have been reached where you cannot correct your fall.
 Muscles will work to make posture corrections up to a point until the muscles cannot assist further.
-The ankle evertors for instance prevent inversion.
-Inversion is the major cause of sprains because the ligaments cannot cope with over balancing.
-Foot and ankle specialists will not just look at the ligaments but also the muscle-tendons in the outside of the ankle for damage.
-If we are to help we can apply first aid but must also take steps to prevent the ankle from re-injuring.
+The ankle evertors, for instance, prevent inversion.
+Inversion is the major cause of sprains because the ligaments cannot cope with overbalancing.
+Foot and ankle specialists will not just look at the ligaments but also the muscle tendons on the outside of the ankle for damage.
+If we are to help, we can apply first aid but must also take steps to prevent the ankle from re-injuring.

 Not an ankle sprain?

-Unfortunately, due to the mechanics of some injuries from sporting to car accidents, falling off ladders at home, or simply slipping on leaves on a path, ankle conditions are not always limited to simple sprains.
+Unfortunately, due to the mechanics of some injuries, such as sports injuries, car accidents, falling off ladders at home, or simply slipping on leaves on a path, ankle conditions are not always limited to simple sprains.
 Use this simple guide.

-If your pain, swelling has not improved and all the advice given is making matters worse, you may not have a sprain.
-Seek help because the problem may need a different solution and these are outside first aid.
+If your pain and swelling have not improved and all the advice given is making matters worse, you may not have a sprain.
+Seek help because the problem may need a different solution, and these are outside first aid.
 These are listed below but are technically more complex to understand.
 This list is provided to demonstrate other problems that can confuse people as to the reason for their slow recovery from an ankle sprain.

 Alternative concerns